InteropIO/finsemble-bloomberg/BloombergBridge/docfx_project/articles/sample_use_cases.md

         }
   ```

-  - A worksheet in Finsemble displays multiple bonds.
+## Send a bond from a Finsemble worksheet to Bloomberg
-  An end user selects a bond from this worksheet and sends it to Bloomberg through this integration.
+An end user can select a bond from a worksheet in Finsemble and send it to Bloomberg through this integration.
 The integration then sends a `DES`, `YAS`, `QMGR`, and `TOMS` command to each of the Bloomberg Terminal panels or LaunchPad components.
-  Additionally, the integration could send separate tails on each of the previous Bloomberg functions to deliver the exact information a user needs.
+Additionally, the integration could send separate tails on each of the previous Bloomberg functions to deliver the exact information an end user needs.

   ```C#
         private static void BBG_RunWorkflow(FinsembleEventArgs data)